 What is Noah Wyle's Net Worth?

-Noah Wyle is an American film, television and theater actor who has a net worth of $25 million.
-Wyle is probably best known for playing the role of John Carter in the television series "ER."
-He played this role from 1994 to 2009, earning millions of dollars and critical praise in the process.
-In recognition for his performances in "ER," he was nominated for three Golden Globe awards and five Primetime Emmy Awards.
+Noah Wyle is an American film, television, and theater actor who has a net worth of $25 million.
+Noah Wyle is probably best known for playing the role of John Carter in the television series "ER."
+He played this role from 1994 to 2009, earning tens of millions of dollars and critical praise in the process.
+In recognition of his performances in "ER," he was nominated for three Golden Globe awards and five Primetime Emmy Awards.

 ER Salary